Writings

 Writings and Ethos

-Stephen Cox is a prolific writer on history, wildlife, ancient sites, philosophy, spirituality, ancient religions, conservation, heritage, folklore, mythology.
-This includes over 23 small books and over 600 articles.
-Because of time restrictions related to his duties running the garden and directing the Trust, his writings are presently confined to Local Wiltshire History and Conservatioin/Wildlife.
-This includes a monthly article for 'InSpire' the local parish.
-An outline of his writing career, together with subjects, titles, and some samples of articles etc will appear here shortly.
+Stephen Cox is a prolific writer on history, wildlife, art, ancient sites, philosophy, spirituality, well-being, horticulture, conservation, heritage.
+Because of time restrictions related to his duties running the garden and directing the Trust, his writings are now confined to conservation, well-being, horticulture.

 Part 1: Books on gardening/well-being/conservation